X

 Our aim is to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will prepare them for an ever-changing digital world.
 Our Key Stage 3 Computing curriculum focuses on a development of skills in digital literacy, computer science, information technology and online safety to ensure that children become competent in safely using, as well as understanding, technology.
 At Key Stage 4, the focus is on providing students with the opportunity to develop their learning on a path that fits each student’s needs and interests with a range of courses to provide each student with the platform for a route to the future that they desire.

-Each student is a unique individual made in the image of God – each have their own skills, interests, and ambitions- it is therefore crucial that at Key Stage 4 students will get the opportunity to study a range of qualifications as options.
-Options are available to study ICT with a Creative Media course, Business with an Enterprise and Marketing course and from 2021 GCSE Computer Science.
-There is further potential for expanding our curriculum offer in 2022 by offering a GCSE in Economics as an option.
+Each student is a unique individual made in the image of God – each have their own skills, interests, and ambitions – it is therefore crucial that at Key Stage 4 students will get the opportunity to study a range of qualifications as options.
+Options are available to study ICT with a Creative Media course, Business with a GCSE Business Studies course and GCSE Computer Science.
 This broad selection is designed to allow each student to access a course that best suits his or her needs and interests and give them the platform to the future that they aspire for.

 Explore the Creative Media Learning Journey